RV Solar Panels: What You Need To Know

 - On the flip side, batteries love cold as far as their lifespan is considered, but not so much when it comes to usable amp-hour capacity.
 Every 15ºF decrease in temp below the optimal 77ºF results in a 10% decrease in capacity (but battery life increases).

-So what happens is that when you need battery capacity the most, i.e. when it's freezing outside and you need to run the power-hungry furnace a lot, your battery capacity will be significantly reduced.
+So when you need battery capacity the most, i.e. when it's freezing outside and you run the power-hungry furnace a lot, your battery capacity will be significantly reduced.

 You won't get as much time between charges.

 Because the easiest way to figure out how much solar energy production capacity you might need is to go out and camp off-grid.